JK Insurance Brokers

 Tax treatment depends on individual circumstances and may be subject to change.
 We recommend seeking independent tax advice.

-Two directors of a successful business arrange Shareholder Protection alongside a Cross Option Agreement.
-If either dies, the surviving director has the funds and the legal framework to buy out the deceased's shares — ensuring the business continues without disruption.
+Two directors arrange Shareholder Protection alongside a Cross Option Agreement.
+Each director's policy is written in trust for the other.
+If either director dies, the surviving director receives the policy payout and uses it to buy the deceased's shares from the estate at a pre-agreed fair value.
+The business continues without disruption.
+The deceased's family receives a fair price for the shares.

-Family business succession
+Family business — generational transfer

 Why Choose JK Insurance Brokers?

-• Whole-of-market access
+• Whole-of-market access — all leading insurers

-• FCA authorised & regulated
+• FCA authorised & regulated (FRN 1047042)

-• No broker fees
+• No broker fees — ever

 • Business protection specialists

-• Personal, one-to-one service
+• Personal, one-to-one service with Tom Dobbe

-• UK-wide advice
+• UK-wide advice by phone or video call